veekaybee/veekaybee.github.io/_posts/2016-04-07-content-is-dead.md

 The common answer to this problem seems to be micropayments.
 There have been some [promising moves in this space](https://medium.com/on-blendle/blendle-a-radical-experiment-with-micropayments-in-journalism-365-days-later-f3b799022edc#.wmfzhedan).
 But, as another post points out, articles, in a world where another article is just a click away,  are not worth 27 cents, or whatever micropayment is decided, especially given consumer expectations.

 The only answer, as I see it, is to cut back on the junk and start writing good content again, and to charge in full for it.
-In a world full of Buzzfeeds, Wireds, and Voxes, there are ony a handful of Aeons, Economists, [New Yorkers] whose strategy is not reliant on ad networks, but on a reputation.
+In a world full of Buzzfeeds, Wireds, and Voxes, there are only a handful of Aeons, Economists, [New Yorkers] whose strategy is not reliant on ad networks, but on a reputation.

 >The challenge, however, for The New Yorker, has been balancing that higher metabolism of the Web with its strong tradition of reporting, editing and rigorous fact checking.
 This is, unapologetically, still a magazine, without pretensions of being a “digital news brand.”
 This is why the NewYorker.com has a dedicated fact checker, who helps make sure every post the website produces is accurate before writers publish them.
 It’s a rare position online today.
 “We built up this brand over 90 years.
 It’s really important that we hold ourselves up to the standard of the brand,” Thompson said.